SimmonsRitchie/court_docket_scraper/readme.md

 This program takes the work out of that task: It parses all of the PDFs for selected counties, extracts particular fields of interest (eg. charges, bail amount, DOB of individual), and then emails a list of that info to a selected email address (or addresses).
 The list includes links to the original PDF dockets for easy reference.

-If any person has been charged with homicide, that will be noted in the email's subject line.

-To make it easier to analyze scraped dockets or to use it in a web app, the program will also generate CSV and JSON files.

-You can easily modify the program to scrape dockets for any Pennsylvania county you would like.
-If you have access to a Linux system, you can also use crontabs to run this program automatically each day or several times per day.

-### Author

-Daniel Simmons-Ritchie